-- 2. A student must earn 120 semester credit hours to qualify for graduation and must maintain a "C" average (2.000) in all Benedictine University coursework. - Courses with a number below 100 do not count toward the 120 semester credit hours required for graduation. - University-level courses completed to fulfill a condition of admission count toward the 120 semester credit-hour graduation requirement, but do not satisfy University core requirements.

-3. Majors and minors:
+2. A student must earn 120 semester credit hours to qualify for graduation and must maintain a''C'' average (2.000) in all Benedictine University coursework.

+- Courses with a number below 100 do not count toward the 120 semester credit hours required for graduation. - University-level courses completed to fulfill a condition of admission count toward the 120 semester credit-hour graduation requirement, but do not satisfy University core requirements. - 3.
+Majors and minors:

-- a.
+a.
 A student must select a major field of study before completing 60 semester credit hours, and must complete the requirements set forth in the Catalog under the heading for the selected major.
-Only courses in which a student has earned a "C" or better may be applied to the major requirement. - b.
-A major field of study requires at least 36 semester credit hours, of which a minimum of 24 semester credit hours must be completed at the 200-level or above, of which at least 9 semester credit hours must be at the 300-level or above. - c.
-Students are encouraged to supplement major and Modes of Inquiry programs with appropriate minors.
-The minor can be used to round out a program of study by complementing the required major.
-For example, a student who selects a major in a technical or professional area might select a minor in the liberal arts to gain additional analytical and communication skills and vice versa. - d.
+Only courses in which a student has earned a "C" or better may be applied to the major requirement.

+b.
+A major field of study requires at least 36 semester credit hours, of which a minimum of 24 semester credit hours must be completed at the 200-level or above, of which at least 9 semester credit hours must be at the 300-level or above.

+c.
+Students are encouraged to supplement their major and core programs with appropriate minors or emphases.
+The minor or emphasis can be used to round out a program of study by complementing the required major.
+For example, a student who selects a major in a technical or professional area might select a minor in the liberal arts to gain additional analytical and communication skills and vice versa.

+d.
 A minor consists of at least 21 and no more than 30 semester credit hours of courses completed from the specified list for the minor program.
+At least 6 semester credit hours of coursework must be completed at Benedictine University.
 At least 12 semester credit hours at the 200-level or above, including at least 3 semester credit hours at Benedictine at the 300-level, must also be completed.
 Only courses in which a student has received a grade of "C" or better may be applied to the minor.
-Any semester credit hours completed for a minor may be used to fulfill Modes of Inquiry or major requirements.
-Successfully completed minors are designated on the transcript following graduation. - e.
+Any semester credit hours completed for a minor may be used to fulfill core or major requirements.
+Successfully completed minors are designated on the transcript following graduation.

+e.
 A concentration is a grouping of courses within a student's major.
-This grouping consists of at least 12 semester credit hours of required or recommended courses designed to focus on a particular aspect of a major, and/or to focus on a particular career opportunity for graduates of that major.

-4. At least 54 of the 120 semester credit hours for graduation must be completed at a four-year regionally accredited college and at least 30 of the final 45 semester credit hours must be completed at Benedictine University, including at least 12 semester credit hours at the 200-level or above in the major.
+This grouping consists of at least 12 semester credit hours of required or recommended courses designed to focus on a particular aspect of a major, and/or to focus on a particular career opportunity for graduates of that major. regionally accredited college and at least 30 completed at Benedictine University, including at least 12 semester credit hours at the 200- level or above in the major.
 Courses completed at Benedictine prior to formal admission to degree status may not be used to fulfill this academic residency requirement.
 Such credit may fulfill other graduation requirements with the approval of the department and division chairpersons.